osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

         </description>
       </model>

 Unlike for SDFs, no version is required for the <sdf> tag when it is used for URDFs.
-See the Gazebo Model Database documentation for more info.
+See the Gazebo-classic Model Database documentation for more info.

 #### Environment Variable

-Finally, you need to add an environment variable to your .bashrc file that tells Gazebo where to look for model databases.
+Finally, you need to add an environment variable to your .bashrc file that tells Gazebo-classic where to look for model databases.
 Using the editor of your choice edit "~/.bashrc".
 Check if you already have a `GAZEBO_MODEL_PATH` defined.
 If you already have one, append to it using a semi-colon, otherwise add the new export.